 Best of all, Band can guide you through interval-style workouts, vibrating when it's time to move on to the next set of reps.

-Microsoft Band's look and feel are hugely off-putting, but stick with it and Band is a very powerful device.
-It packs in even more functionality than the Fitbit Surge (below), but is much more compact - it really is a band as opposed to a watch - and has a notably brighter (though admittedly also much smaller) screen.
+Microsoft Band's look and feel are slightly off-putting (although, not as bad as the previous model's), but stick with it and Band is a very powerful device.
+It packs in even more functionality than the Fitbit Surge, but is much more compact - it really is a band as opposed to a watch - and has a notably brighter (though admittedly also much smaller) screen.

 Best for active coaching - Moov Now